RankByGene: Gene-Guided Histopathology Representation Learning Through Cross-Modal Ranking Consistency: Methods

 \subsection{Intra-Modal Distillation Loss}

 In our framework, we employ a teacher-student network architecture to achieve robust feature representations across differently augmented instances of the same pathology image, drawing on recent advances in self-supervised knowledge distillation for single-modality representation learning \cite{caron2021emerging, oquab2023dinov2}.
+This intra-modal distillation serves as a stability anchor that complements the cross-modal ranking loss in \Cref{sec:ranking}.
 To enhance stability and invariance in feature embeddings produced by the patch encoder, we apply both weak and strong augmentations to simulate the typical variability found in pathology images.
+Specifically, the weak view consists of random flipping and cropping, while the strong view further includes color jittering, gaussian blurring, and random grayscale conversion, following established pathology-specific augmentation methods~\cite{kang2023benchmarking}.

 In this setup, the weakly augmented image is processed through the teacher encoder, while the strongly augmented version passes through the student encoder.
 The weights of the teacher encoder are incrementally updated using an Exponential Moving Average (EMA) of the student encoder's weights, which helps stabilize the training.
 This strategy ensures that the student gradually learns stable features over time.